heintayzar-hm/FilmFrenzy/README.md

 <!-- PROJECT DESCRIPTION -->
 ![](https://media.giphy.com/media/3F6V4WfEBeHsdTDcu3/giphy.gif)

-# 📖 [javascript-capstone] <a name="about-project"></a>
+# 📖 [popularmovies] <a name="about-project"></a>

 > This JavaScript capstone project is about building web application based on an external API.
 This project was done in a team of two members.
-We consumed [tmdb api](https://www.themoviedb.org/documentation/api) and [Invlovement Api](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270) built a web app consisting two user interfaces.
+We consumed [tmdb api](https://www.themoviedb.org/documentation/api) and [Invlovement Api](https://www.notion.so/microverse/Involvement-API-869e60b5ad104603aa6db59e08150270) and built a web app consisting two user interfaces.

 ## 🛠 Built With <a name="built-with"></a>